melizalab/arf/specification.md

 ## Change Process

-This Specification is a free and [open standard](http://www.digistan.org/open-standard:definition) and is governed by the Digital
-Standards Organization's Consensus-Oriented Specification System ([COSS](http://www.digistan.org/spec:1/COSS)).
+This Specification is a free and open Consensus-Oriented Specification System ([COSS](https://rfc.unprotocols.org/spec:2/COSS/)).

 Version numbering from 2.0 on must be [semantic](http://semver.org).
 Changes that maintain backwards compatibility (i.e., that do not change or remove any